Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Collision Layers.md

 use the `FindObjects` API.
 It works very similarly to `FindPairs`, but with fewer options.
 Though it also has a zero-option overload for receiving each result in a `foreach` expression, which can be very convenient.

+## CollisionWorld

+The `CollisionWorld` type is very similar to `CollisionLayer` in terms of APIs.
+It is composed of a `CollisionLayer`, a list of `EntityArchetype` captured from the entities at build time, and a mapping between the two.

+Unlike with `CollisionLayer`, a `CollisionWorld` may only be created from an `EntityQuery`.
+You cannot use arrays or lists.
+To override AABBs, you must populate the optional `WorldCollisionAabb` component for each entity you wish to override.

+Every `CollisionWorld` can be built with a specified world index via the `WithWorldIndex()` in the fluent builder API.
+This value is exclusively user-defined.
+It is written to the optional `WorldCollisionIndex` along with the body index when building a `CollisionWorld`. `WorldCollisionIndex` provides a convenient way to look up the body index in a `CollisionWorld` from the entity.

+In addition to the `CollisionLayer` properties, `CollisionWorld` provides a couple additional properties. `archetypeCount` contains the number of unique archetypes that were found on entities when building the `CollisionWorld`.
+And `archetypeIndices` is a per-body array of indices to a unique archetype.
+Bodies which share the same archetype index have the same archetype.

+### Masks

+The `CollisionWorld.Mask` is an `EntityQuery` evaluated on the `CollisionWorld`.
+The `Mask` contains all archetype indices in the `CollisionWorld` that match the entity query.
+This is backed by `Allocator.Temp` memory for a sufficiently large set of matching archetypes, and therefore `Mask` should not be passed between jobs or persist for multiple frames.

+You create a `Mask` using `CollisionWorld.CreateMask()`.
+You can specify either a `TempQuery` or an `EntityQueryMask`.
+The `Mask` can be used in a `foreach` to iterate the archetype indices directly if you ever need that.
+However, the common use case is to pass it into spatial query methods such as `Raycast()` or `DistanceBetween()`.

+### FindPairs

+You can perform FindPairs operations with `CollisionWorld` instances and Masks.
+There are special rules for which pairs get reported:

+-   Single `CollisionWorld`, single `Mask` – Each unique pair reported once.
+-   Single `CollisionWorld`, `Mask`s A and B – Each pair is composed of an entity matching `Mask` A as `entityA`, and an entity matching `Mask` B as `entityB`.
+If a pair of entities match both masks, then the pair may be reported twice, with each entity in the pair being reported as `entityA` once and `entityB` the other time.
+However, an entity will never be in a pair with itself.
+-   Two `CollisionWorlds`, `Mask`s A and B – Each `CollisionWorld` is filtered by its own respective mask, and otherwise the FindPairs operates using the standard bipartite rules.
+An entity may not be present in both `CollisionWorld` instances.

 ## Debugging Collision Layers